Minority Presence and Protest at the University of Kentucky

 In 1903, the Kentucky legislature passed the Day Law, a law forbidding black and white students from being educated in the same building.
 This law was targeted at Berea College in an effort to keep African Americans from accessing both education and also a sense of equality with other white students.

 African Americans would not be allowed to attend the better funded all-white schools and universities for the first half of the 20th century.
 But schools for black children and professionals still existed, such as the above Brooks Bridge School and Kentucky State University in Frankfort.
-These schools were mainly taught by educated African Americans who often also served as leaders in their communities.
+These schools were mainly staffed by educated African Americans who often also served as leaders in their communities.

 Despite some negative public reactions, others acted with courage - for example Mrs. Arnetta O'Neal heard of Johnson's acheivement and decided to register for a master's degree in education with the University of Kentucky.
 Already the principal of Douglass elementary school in Lexington, O'Neal saw the crumbling of segregation as an opportunity to advance her own set of skills and education to better prepare herself for the years ahead.